SchokiCoder/book_modern_c/src/15_pointers.md

 Now were gonna make a pointer have it's own variable... kinda.
 Normally the operating system gives us plenty of memory to work with in the stack.
-Sometimes programs do some heavier tasks so that won't work.
+Sometimes programs need to do some heavier tasks.
-Use more memory.
+So if that won't work... use more memory.

 ```c
 {{ #include ../code/15/malloc.c }}